 How should I handle citations and references to the SECD material?

-The Publication manual of the American Psychological Association (6th ed.) was used as a guide to create this Suggested Referencing document with suggestions for citing material in SECD.
+The Publication manual of the American Psychological Association (7th ed.) was used as a guide to create this Suggested citations document (NEW June 2020, includes revised authorship) with suggestions for citing SECD material.

 I teach classes and workshops.
 Can I project SECD content in my sessions?

 Absolutely.
-If you are interested in tips and ideas please contact us at the email below to receive the Manitoba Access Facilitator Guide.
+See the Tools and Tip Sheets page in this site for resources to help you plan your classes and workshops.
+You can contact us at the email below to receive the Manitoba Access Facilitator Guide.